fhildeb/lukso-node-guide/7-monitoring/04-blackbox-exporter.md

 ### 7.4.9 Optional Software Removal

-If you want to remove the JSON exporter tool, stop the running service:
+If you want to remove the Blackbox Exporter tool, stop the running service:

 ```sh
 sudo systemctl stop blackbox_exporter